jackdesert/whatwasthatword/README.md

   * Synonyms
   * Use a *reputable* dictionary, that has better and more definitions, like merriam webster
   * Expansion for more info
+  * Get "looking" to show up
+  * Favicon to prevent 404

 DONE
 ----